ElMassimo/oj_serializers/README.md

 - Declaration syntax similar to Active Model Serializers
 - Reduced memory allocation and [improved performance][benchmarks]
 - Support for `has_one` and `has_many`, compose with `flat_one`
+- Useful development checks to avoid typos and mistakes
 - Integrates nicely with Rails controllers
 - Caching